lisa-lumos/designing-data-intensive-applications/07-transactions.md

 - Multiplayer game: two players move different chess to the same position.
 - Claiming a username: two new user concurrently choose a same user name.
 Can use unique constraint to avoid this one.

+`Phantom`: the result of a search query in a transaction is no longer valid after a write in another transaction.
+Snapshot isolation can cause write skew in such read-write transactions.

+Solution:
-Automatically preventing write skew requires true serializable isolation.
-If you can’t use a serializable isolation level, the second-best option in this case is probably to explicitly lock the rows that the transaction depends on, using the FOR UPDATE clause.
+- Automatically preventing write skew requires true serializable isolation.
+- If you can’t use a serializable isolation level, you can explicitly lock the rows that the transaction depends on, using the FOR UPDATE clause (only doable if there are objects/rows to attach lock to).
+- Materializing conflicts: If there is no object to attach the locks, you can create (materialize) rows, such as creating rows for each time slots.
+This lets a concurrency control mechanism leak into the application level, so it is not recommended to do this.
+Recommend serializable isolation in this case.

+## Serializable isolation
+The strongest isolation level that prevents all possible race conditions.
+It guarantees that even though transactions may execute in parallel, the end result is the same as if they had executed one at a time, serially.

+There are 3 techniques to implement it:
+- Literally executing transactions in a serial order, on a single thread.
+Avoids the coordination overhead, but throughput is limited to a single CPU core (can be resolved by partitioning, if you can make them independent of each other).
+Systems with single-threaded serial transaction processing don’t allow interactive multi-statement transactions, because humans and networks are slow; instead, the app use a stored procedure.
+Used by VoltDB/H-Store, Redis and Datomic.
+- Two-phase locking.
+- Use optimistic concurrency control such as serializable snapshot isolation.